NYC · Live Music · 2026

 Major Tours, Big Venues & How to Plan Your Night

 Harry Styles at MSG.
 Ariana Grande at Barclays.
-Jay-Z at Yankee Stadium.
-Ed Sheeran at MetLife.
+BTS and Ed Sheeran at MetLife.
 Here’s who’s playing, how to get tickets, and how to make a proper night of it.

 New York City is where the biggest acts in the world come to play their most significant shows.
 When an artist announces a residency at Madison Square Garden, that’s not just another tour stop — it means something.
 Harry Styles’ 30-night run at MSG this fall.
 Ariana Grande’s five-night Barclays stand in July.
-Jay-Z at Yankee Stadium this summer.
-Ed Sheeran’s Labor Day weekend at MetLife Stadium.
+BTS returning to MetLife Stadium for their full seven-member comeback.
+Ed Sheeran’s Labor Day weekend at MetLife.
 These are events that fans plan trips around, and they deserve better planning resources than a basic ticketing page.

-Major concert at Madison Square Garden NYC — concert planning guide
+Major concert at Barclays Center NYC — concert planning guide

-Barclays Center at night in Brooklyn, one of New York’s major live music arenas and a strong visual fit for a guide to big-ticket concerts, venue planning, and major-show nights in the city.
+Barclays Center at night in Brooklyn, one of New York’s major live music arenas and a key stop for major tours in 2026.

-The 2026 concert calendar in New York is one of the strongest in years.
-What follows are the confirmed major shows at the city’s biggest venues — verified from official sources.
-Dates are correct as of late March 2026 but always check the official venue or ticketing site before making travel plans, as schedules can change.
+The 2026 concert calendar is one of the strongest New York has seen in years.
+What follows are the confirmed major shows at the city’s biggest venues.
+Always verify dates and availability directly with the official venue or Ticketmaster before making travel plans.

 Harry Styles — Together, Together